 Ubuntu Minimal Install

-If you still feel at home in Ubuntu and you don’t want to switch to another distro, just stick with Ubuntu, but install a mini ISO instead!
-It gives you the bare minimum packages to get you started and when you log in, you are (like Debian/Arch) greeted with a command prompt.
-You can then install GNOME/KDE/Xfce/Fluxbox/etc. and customize your packages from the ground up.
-Note that while this still doesn’t completely solve the performance problems or any driver issues that you may have, it still can improve your desktop experience considerably!
-Like Arch Linux (see more on Arch in the next review below), don’t bother if you aren’t comfortable using the command-line.
+If you still feel at home in Ubuntu and you don’t want to switch to another distribution, try installing the Ubuntu mini ISO!
+It writes a thoroughly slimmed-down Ubuntu installation to your disk and when you log in, you are, like Debian and Arch, greeted not by a desktop environment but by a command prompt.
+You can then install and configure any X desktop of your choice and customize your package selections from the ground up.
+Note that while this still doesn’t completely solve the performance problems or any driver issues that you may have, it still can improve your desktop experience considerably.
+Like Arch Linux, don’t bother if you aren’t comfortable using the command-line.

 Ubuntu Mini Pros:

-- Decent startup times at initial install (still a little slow, when compared with other distros, and will only get slower as you add more drivers or daemons).
+- Decent startup times at initial install (still a little slow, when compared with other distros, and will only get slower as you add more drivers and daemons).

 Ubuntu Mini Cons: